chef/automate/components/automate-chef-io/content/docs/ldap.md

 Once a user directory entry has been retrieved, the password can be verified, and the group query can be constructed from it:

-Let's assume we've gotten the entry for user `jane`:
+Let us assume we have gotten the entry for user `jane`:

 ```LDIF
 # jane, People, corp.com